3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 ## UPDATING THE HOST MCU RPI & MCU FIRMWARE

-Now your system is updated & working you need to update the rest of the printer.
+Now your system is updated we need to clear those MCU errors & get this system working again.
 First up get back in to SSH & enter the below commands to update the MCU RPI to the same firmware version as the new Klipper.

 ```